Skip to content

 Business Case 1 (Regression): Marketing Campaign and Sales Data

-Marketing Campaign and Sales Data
+Section titled “Business Case 1 (Regression): Marketing Campaign and Sales Data”

 Consider a business that would like to optimize marketing spend across different advertising channels to maximize sales revenue.
 This involves determining the effectiveness of TV, social media, radio, and influencer promotions in driving sales and understanding how to allocate budgets for the best return on investment (ROI).